jakearchibald/jakearchibald.com/static-build/posts/2021/09/cors/index.md

 The `*` can be replaced with the value of the request's `Origin` header, but `*` works for any requesting origin provided the request is sent without credentials (more on that in a bit).

-This give the other origin access to the response body, and also a subset of the headers:
+This gives the other origin access to the response body, and also a subset of the headers:

 - `Cache-Control`
 - `Content-Language`